fybrik/fybrik/samples/kubeflow/README.md

-# Kubeflow Jupyter notebook demo
+# Kubeflow Jupyter notebook sample

-This demo demonstrate the use of The Mesh for Data with Kubeflow notebooks.
+This sample demonstrate the use of The Mesh for Data with Kubeflow notebooks.
-The following demo and instructions have been tested on Kind and OpenShift clusters.
+The following sample and instructions have been tested on Kind and OpenShift clusters, and against Kubeflow v1.0.2.
 The commands are assume the use is in root directory of the project.

 ## Connectors stack

-This demo uses the default stack:
+This sample uses the default stack:
 - Credentials manager: Hashicorp Vault (aka Vault)
 - Data catalog: ODPi Egeria (aka Egeria)
 - Policy manager: Open Policy Agent (aka OPA)